Zilliqa/ZIP/zips/zip-3.md

 ## Abstract

-ZIP-3 defines a staking mechanism at the core protocol to promote and regulate the participation of seed node hosts in the Zilliqa network.
+ZIP-3 defines a staking mechanism at the core protocol to promote and regulate the participation of _seed node_ hosts in the Zilliqa network.

-## Motivation
+## Background & Motivation

+The Zilliqa network architecture consists of several types of nodes with different functionalities and responsibilities.
+One of such nodes is called the _seed nodes_.
+These nodes do not validate transactions and as a result do not run the consensus protocol.
+Seed nodes can be considered as an ancillary set of nodes that play a supporting role in the overall Zilliqa network architecture.

-Seed nodes in the Zilliqa network serve as direct access points for end users and clients.
-As full nodes, they maintain the entire transaction history and the global state of the blockchain.
+The main role of seed nodes is to serve as direct access points for end users and clients to the core Zilliqa network that validates transactions.
+As "archival nodes", they further maintain the entire transaction history and the global state of the blockchain which is needed to provide services such as block explorers.
 They also consolidate transaction requests and forward these to the lookup nodes for distribution to the shards in the network.
+Seed nodes therefore present a critical component in the network architecture.

-Seed nodes can potentially be hosted by the Zilliqa team, exchanges, wallets, explorers, as well as the entire community at large.
+Seed nodes are currently being run by several major exchanges, the Zilliqa Team and the block explorer provider [ViewBlock](https://viewblock.io/zilliqa).
+However, they can potentially be hosted by any entity including say wallet providers, as well as the entire community at large.
 In the interest of decentralization, a means to facilitate the addition and management of seed nodes must be implemented within the protocol.
 In order to maintain the overall health of the network, it is also essential to establish a minimum performance threshold for these seed nodes.

 Staking provides one approach to both promoting widespread participation and ensuring an acceptable level of performance from participants.
 The idea of staking is to pre-qualify seed hosts by requiring them to stake a certain amount of ZILs for the duration of the service provided.
 Within this duration, the host presents regular proofs of its ability to provide the service.
 In return, the hosts are rewarded a proportional amount of ZILs in a predetermined manner.

+## Seed Node Staking Phase 0: Design Considerations

+This ZIP presents the first phase (dubbed **Phase 0**) to implement staking for seed nodes.
+In this first phase of implementation, the main idea is to implement staking via a smart contract without slashing.
+I.e., node operators who wish to host a seed node will have to deposit a certain minimum number of ZILs in a smart contract by transferring the tokens to the contract.

+In return, if the nodes provide the required service, they will be granted a part of the block rewards.
+In the scenario where, a seed node operator is unable to provide the basic minimum service, the deposited stake will not be slashed.
+The penalty for misbehaving nodes will be in the form of not disbursing the reward.
+The staking architecture will have a _verifier_ node that periodically checks whether a see node operator is indeed providing the service for which it is rewarded.

+A seed node operator that does not have the minimum number of ZILs to stake may open up this service to other token holders who may not have the right expertise to run a seed node themselves.
+The way in which the custody of tokens is handled is left to the seed node operator.

+Due to these design considerations **Phase 0** is not extremely intrusive the core protocol.
+However, it does present some areas for improvements which will be the goal of the next phases.
+For instance, **Phase 0** requires seed node operators to deposit the stake to a smart contract.
+One possible improvement would be to not require an operator to transfer funds but instead, lock those funds at the core protocol-level.
+I.e., funds do not move but only stay locked.
+This will require handling the entire stakign architecture at the protocol-level which due to its intrusive nature can be handled in the next phase based on the success of **Phase 0**.

+In **Phase 0**, the verifier implements rather simple checks to monitor the health of a see node, such as a see node operator holds data for randomly chosen blocks and is alive when a fetch request (for a block data) is made.
+One improvement that can be implemented in the next phase is to implement a [Proof of Retrievability protocol](http://www.arijuels.com/wp-content/uploads/2013/09/BJO09b.pdf) --- a protocol that runs between a client and a data storage provider that guarantees that the data storage provider indeed holds a certain data that the client has outsourced to the storage provider.

+Another area of improvement in the next phases would be to have a decentralized layer of verifiers, where any node can potentially became a verifier node and monitor seed nodes and report any proof of poor service and get rewarded for it.
+Such designs have been extensively explored in the past for example in [TrueBit](https://people.cs.uchicago.edu/~teutsch/papers/truebit.pdf).

 ## Specification